 Warren College administers two campuswide interdisciplinary minors, Health Care-Social Issues and Law and Society, both of which are open to all UC San Diego students.
 The college-administered Academic Internship Program affords students the opportunity to explore classroom theory in a professional work environment.
 In addition, Warren College is a strong supporter of international education and encourages students to pursue the many opportunities that are available for study abroad.

 The Warren College faculty firmly believes that each student should have the opportunity to develop a program best suited to his or her individual interests within a framework that ensures both depth and breadth of study.
 All students are required to have significant exposure to the social sciences, arts and humanities, and the sciences.
 The faculty and staff of the college provide extensive advising on individual academic programs and possible career implications within each program.

 Warren College Writing Program: Following successful completion of the UC Entry Level Writing Requirement, each student must complete a two-course sequence in writing for a letter grade.
-The required, two-course WCWP 10A-B, Warren College Writing Program, provides a strong grounding in written argumentation and prepares students for the demands of crafting college-level analytical papers.
+The required, two-course Warren College Writing Program (WCWP 10A-B), provides a strong grounding in written argumentation and prepares students for the demands of crafting college-level analytical papers.

-Ethics and Society: After completion of Warren Writing 10A-B, the writing program is followed by a two-course sequence in which students continue to develop writing skills as they explore the critical nexus and profound implications of ethics and society.
-This sequence is offered jointly by the Departments of Political Science and Philosophy, Poli/Phil 27-28, and must be taken for a letter grade.
+Ethics and Society: The Warren College Writing Program is followed by two courses in which students continue to develop writing skills as they explore the critical nexus and profound implications of ethics and society.
+The courses are offered jointly by the Departments of Political Science and Philosophy, Poli Sci 27 or Phil 27 and Poli Sci 28 or Phil 28, and must be taken for a letter grade.

 Formal Skills: All students must satisfy the formal skills requirement by completing two courses chosen from an approved list that includes calculus, computer programming, statistics, and symbolic logic.